pausan/syncdbdocs/README.md

 Supported features:

-- Support for postgres
+- Support for postgres and mysql
 - Generate markdown documentation
+- Generate text documentation
+- Generate DBMLish file (not standard, just to have a rough view of the structure)
+- Update text & markdown from database without changing tables or field order

 Missing features:

-- Support for mysql, mssql, sqlite, ...
+- Support for other databases: mssql, sqlite, ...
-- Generate DBML file
+- Generate nicer HTML output (from text or database)
-- Read markdown updates
 - Update database back
-- Update markdown with new DB changes
+- Update markdown with new DB comments

 ## License